litkeys/DraftCN/docs/architecture.md

 - References a BlockTemplate via typeId
 - Props must conform to template's interface structure
 - Z-index determines visual stacking when blocks overlap

+#### Selection Architecture Note
+The `selected` field in Block is initialized as `false` when blocks are created but is **not actively maintained**.
+Selection state is managed by the SelectionSlice which maintains a `selectedBlockIds` array.
+This approach:
+- Avoids updating every block when selection changes (performance)
+- Keeps selection logic centralized in SelectionSlice
+- Allows for efficient multi-select operations
+- The `selected` field exists for potential future use or serialization

 ### BlockTemplate